DPIPWE/LIST_Tools_ArcMap_Addin/README.md

 ## Development

-DPIPWE_Tools_Addin targets ESRI ArcMap 10.6, for the .Net 4.5 framework under the Windows 10 operating system.
+DPIPWE_Tools_Addin now targets ESRI ArcMap 10.8, for the .Net 4.5.2 framework under the Windows 10 operating system.
 The code is written in VB.Net with ArcObjects SDK for .Net from ESRI using Visual Studio 2017.

 ## Limitations / Known issues
-After the Aug 2019 release the Google Earth view command works with any relase of Google Earth that can be sucessfully installed.
+After the Aug 2019 release, the Google Earth View command works with any relase of Google Earth that can be sucessfully installed.
 This removes the restriction of using an old version of Google Earth.
 See the User Notes.

-Previous versions of this software are no longer compatible with [**TheLIST**](http://dpipwe.tas.gov.au/land-tasmania/the-list) as of 15 Oct 2019.
+Previous versions of this software are no longer compatible with [**LISTmap**](https://maps.thelist.tas.gov.au/listmap/app/list/map) as of 15 Oct 2019.
 TheLIST no longer supplies Image Services.
 The orthophoto and topograpic basemaps were previously consumed as image services.

 ## Disclaimer

 DPIPWE_Tools_Addin is released to the wider community “as-is”.
 Although our testing and usage has been extensive, this experience has been with a limited number of different computer environments.
 Thus we cannot guarantee in any way that it will work the same way in your environment.
-Bear in mind that these tools have been developed primarily for internal DPIPWE staff, and hence our ability to provide support to external users is limited.
+Bear in mind that these tools have been developed primarily for internal NRE staff, and hence our ability to provide support to external users is limited.

 ## Contact